davepinch/pinchy.cc/collections/_how-to/view-logs-of-jekyll-on-github-pages.md

 ---
-title: "View Jekyll build logs on GitHub Pages"
+title: "How to view Jekyll build logs on GitHub Pages"
 tags:
   - GitHub Pages
   - Jekyll